shadefinale/three_way_binding/README.md

 ThreeBind

-An simple example of three-way-binding with AngularJS and Firebase.
+An simple example of 'three-way-binding' with AngularJS and Firebase.
 Donald Kelsey